mpieva/quicksand/docs/_sources/installation.rst.txt

         --specmap   ../quicksand/assets/test/genomes/specmap.tsv \
         --analyze   \
         --report    \
-        -profile    singularity \
         -c          ../singularity/nextflow.config

-The meaning of the flags and the different ways of customizing the pipeline is described in the customization section.
-In case of choosing Docker over Singularity, exchange :code:`-profile singularity` with :code:`-profile docker`.
+The meaning of the flags and the different ways of customizing the pipeline is described in the :ref:`usage-page` section.
+In case of choosing Docker over Singularity, add :code:`-profile docker` to the command.

 .. attention::
-    the :code:`-profile` flag has only one dash!
+    the :code:`-profile` and the :code:`-c` flag has only one dash!

 If the run was successful, several new files and directories will appear in your current working directory.
-To see an explanation of the files, see the output section.
+To see an explanation of the files, see the :ref:`output` section.

 .. _setup:

 04. Setup Datastructure
 -----------------------

-To run the pipeline with a real databases a certain datastructure is required.
+To run the pipeline with a real database a certain datastructure is required.

 - A preindexed Kraken-database
 - All Mammalian mitochondrial reference genomes from RefSeq in a fasta-format
 - Bedfiles for these genomes
-- A textfile that points to all species of a clade specified by the NCBI taxID
+- A list that points to all species of a clade specified by the NCBI taxID

 Instead of creating this structure manually, a different pipeline is used for that

 .. seealso::
-    Refer to the README of `that pipeline <https://github.com/mpieva/quicksand-build>`_ for custom stettings of the data structure (e.g. kmer-sizes) and a more detailed explanation of the output.
+    Refer to the README of `that pipeline <https://github.com/mpieva/quicksand-build>`_ for custom settings of the data structure (e.g. kmer-sizes) and a more detailed explanation of the output.

 The datastructure-pipeline can be started directly from the repository by tying::

     cd ..
-    nextflow run mpieva/quicksand-build -profile singularity --outdir data
+    nextflow run mpieva/quicksand-build --outdir data

 .. attention::